|Messianic Education Trust|

 B'resheet/Genesis 33:10 for indeed I have seen your face - like seeing the face of G-d

-The English word 'face' appears twice in this text, both times clearly in the singular, while the Hebrew words and and both plural.
+The English word 'face' appears twice in this text, both times clearly in the singular, while the Hebrew words and are both plural.
 As we have commented before, the concept of face in Hebrew is almost always plural, in recognition that most us have several faces that we show to different people on different occasions.
 The same characteristic is assumed to apply to G-d, so that He has different faces that are shown or revealed to people depending on the relationship and circumstances involved.
 Ya'akov's words, as he speaks to his brother Esau - who he has not seen in twenty years - therefore attract some attention from the commentators who are exploring what they might mean.

 Richard Elliott Friedman offers his own translation of the text, "I've seen your face - like seeing God's face", which takes the words literally: Ya'akov has seen G-d's face.
 He then comments, "Esau has no idea just how literally this is meant.
 Jacob had prayed for help because he was afraid of Esau.
 Then he had the encounter after which he said, 'I've seen G-d face-to-face.'
 And this, presumably enabled him to face his brother.
 Esau may take Jacob's words as a great compliment, but actually they convey that, after facing G-d, once is certainly able to face any human."